abi-oluwade/engineering-48-group-project-2/readme.md

  4. The recipe file is where we have inserted the commands to run the packages we need, for this project we have used; mongodb and filebeats (this will be taken from the separate repo created and wrapped in the cookbook)

- 5. Metadata.rb – the contents provide information that helps chef deploy cookbooks to each node.
+ 5. Metadata.rb – the contents provide information that helps Chef deploy cookbooks to each node.

  This is a dependency organiser.
 The wrapped cookbook will also be called here in order to get access to the github repo made to install filebeats.